PureStorage-OpenConnect/pure-exporter/README.md

 FlashBlade | http://\<exporter-host\>:\<port\>/metrics/flashblade/clients | endpoint | Clients only metrics
 FlashBlade | http://\<exporter-host\>:\<port\>/metrics/flashblade/quotas | endpoint | Quotas only metrics

-In order to authenticate the exporter to the target array REST API the preferred mechanism is to provide the necessary api-token in the http request, by using the HTTP Authorization header of type 'Bearer'.
-As an alternative, it is possible to provide the api-token as a request argument, using the *apitoken* key. *Note* this option is deprecated and will be removed from the next releases.

 The FlashArray-only and FlashBlade only exporters use a slightly different schema, which consists of the removal of the flasharray|flashblade string from the path.